Lesson 11 – Power Distribution#

 It is important to realize both of the above diagrams are equivalent since they both convey the same amount of information about the electrical system.
 They just do it differently.

-Many electrical systems, including our homes, will use a metal bar (Figure 4), to serve as a bus.
+Many electrical systems, including our homes, will use a metal bar (Figure 4) to serve as a bus.
 Any device that is added to the bus is simply wired directly to this metal bar.
 As long as everything is wired in parallel, all devices get the expected voltage.

 Most vehicles, such as cars and airplanes, actually use the metal frame of the vehicle to serve as a common ground.
 Therefore, adding electrical devices is as simple as running a wire from the appropriate bus to provide power, and then grounding the device to the metal frame to provide a return path back to the battery or generator.
-This is why many of you have been taught to clamp the black jumper cable to the charging car’s chassis - this is the safest way of making sure you have the circuit grounded!

 Circuit Protection#

-An aircraft power system is to be powered by a 190 VRMS generator.
+An aircraft power system is to be powered by a 190 \(V_{RMS}\) generator.
 Design the power distribution system for this airplane to meet the following requirements:

 Understand: Since the requirements dictate two different voltages, we will need a transformer at some point in the design.
 Otherwise, we need to ensure each component is connected to the appropriate bus for its required voltage.